apickli/apickli/README.md

 $ npm install -g cucumber
 ```

-### Copy example project

-You can copy existing [example-project](example-project) directory in this code repository which has skeleton test project created with tests against `httpbin.org`

 ### Start new project

 Below steps will help you start a new test project from scratch.